v1d3/WeatherApp/backend/README.md

 ```
 This token must be added to the `Authorization` header of all requests that require authentication:

-`GET /api/v1/weather`: Example request with Authorization header using the token:
+Example request with Authorization header using the token:

 ```http
 GET /api/v1/weather HTTP/1.1